GorlaLavanya/data-from-text-file/README.md

 ABOUT

-The main aim of this project is how to get content from textfile
+How to get data from textfile

 In This Project

-step 1:for that first we need to create textfile(file.txt)
+step 1:first we need to create textfile(file.txt)

-step 2:write code for how to get content from file(experiment.py)
+step 2:code for how to get content from file(experiment.py)

-for specific content

-step 3:use regularexpression to get specific content from file

-step 4:for that import re

-RUN .PY file
+RUN .PY file:

 command to run :python experiment.py